The NACA Program: What it is and how it works

 Is there a catch with the NACA program?

-The NACA program might seem too good to be true, but it’s helped hundreds of thousands of families find affordable homes — with no down payment, closing costs, credit score hurdles, or mortgage insurance.
+The NACA program might seem too good to be true, but it’s helped hundreds of thousands of families find affordable homes—with no down payment, closing costs, credit score hurdles, or PMI.
 However, you must meet specific program requirements.
 These include completing a free homeownership workshop, working with a housing counselor, meeting financial requirements, and attending a homebuyer workshop.
 You must also join NACA and advocate for its cause of making homeownership more affordable.

 What are NACA mortgage rates?